cameraui/docs/notifications/index.md

 <Shot src="/img/notifications/notification-settings.png" alt="Notification settings" />

-Open **Settings → Notifications** to control your alerts.
-These settings belong to your account, so they apply on every device you sign in on.[^device]
+**Settings → Notifications** belongs to your account and applies on every device you sign in on.[^device]

-- **Master switch.** Turn every notification on or off.
-It's off for a new account, so turn it on first.
-The other sections only appear once it's on.
+- **Master switch.** All notifications on or off.
+Off for a new account, and the other sections only appear once it's on.
 - **This device.** On a phone, tap **Sync this device** once to start receiving push.
 In the desktop app, this switches native notifications on or off for that computer alone.
 - **Quiet hours.** Silence non-critical alerts during a daily window.
 Critical alerts still come through, and the in-app list stays current.
 - **System notifications.** Alerts about camera.ui itself: server and app updates, plugin updates, and a plugin crashing or recovering.
 Each one has its own switch.[^admin]
 - **Plugin notifications.** Alerts that plugins send, such as a camera going offline or storage filling up.
-You can switch each plugin on or off.
+Each plugin has its own switch.
 Tapping a camera offline or online alert opens that camera's log, where the reason for the outage is usually shown.
 - **Devices.** The phones and other targets your alerts go to.
 Rename one, switch **Active** off to pause it, or remove it to unregister it for good.

 ## What each camera alerts you about

-Each camera has its own notification settings, in the camera's [settings](/cameras/settings) under **Notifications**, so you only get pinged for what matters there:[^nvr]
+Each camera has its own notification settings, in the camera's [settings](/cameras/settings) under **Notifications**:[^nvr]

 - **Send notifications.** The camera's own switch.
 Off means this camera never pushes, while its events still land on the timeline and in the app.
 On by default.
 - **Which objects alert you.** Set by the camera's [alert zones](/cameras/zones-and-masks#alert-zones), not here.
 Without an alert zone the camera alerts on everything it detects.
 Draw one to narrow it down by type and by area.